AxlAlm/SegNLP/README.md

 ### Mentions

-This framework is built upon the following python libs and HotAM would not be what it is would these
+This framework is built upon the following python libs and HotAM would not be what it is without these

 - Pytroch
 - Pytroch Lightning
 - FlairNLP
 - Dash

+### References

+TBA

 ### TODO